superbigco/craft-vipps/README.md

 | **captureStatusUid** | The uid of the Order Status to capture automatically |  | String |
 | **useBillingPhoneAsVippsPhoneNumber** | Pull the Vipps phone number automatically from billing address, if set and not empty | | `true/false` |

+### Callback URLs

+Note that all URLs passed to Vipps will have to be publicly available.
+Vipps will validate the URL, and return an error if its accessible from their servers.

 ## Using Vipps

 ## Express Checkout Buttons